-I’ve made a couple of futile attempts at catching up with personal e-mail over the last week while cradling kid #2, a bottle (for him, of course) and my battered .
+I’ve made a couple of futile attempts at catching up with personal e-mail over the last week while cradling kid #2, a bottle (for him, of course) and my battered iPod Touch.

-Despite everything, I still subscribe to a few mailing-lists (mostly fringe ones where some of the industry geeks let off some steam), and eventually stumbled across yet another long winded (and winding) argument about and , relative pros and cons of each, and how they are to become the modern equivalent of the and as OEMs steadily increase their production of devices.
+Despite everything, I still subscribe to a few mailing-lists (mostly fringe ones where some of the industry geeks let off some steam), and eventually stumbled across yet another long winded (and winding) argument about iPhone and Android, relative pros and cons of each, and how they are to become the modern equivalent of the Mac and Windows as OEMs steadily increase their production of Android devices.

 Which, if you take away the tin foil hat and conspiracy theory bits, is a view I broadly espouse – my views on Android’s fragmentation and lack of a defining user experience are well-known, but I suppose those are just growing pains.